KevinXuuuu/Pewlett-Hackard-Analysis/README.md

-# Pewlett-Hackard-Analysis

-# Overview of the analysis:
+# Overview of the # Pewlett-Hackard-Analysis:
 The purpose of this analysis to provide insight for Bobby's manager who request for the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program.

 # Results: